Agency Policy on Gifts

-- You have the right to see the parts of your file at the Child Support Enforcement Agency (CSEA) about you and action taken for you by the agency.
+- It is your right to be able to see the parts of your file at the Franklin County Child Support Enforcement Agency (FCCSEA) about you and actions we take for you.

-- You cannot see some parts of your file that are protected by confidentiality laws, such as information obtained from the IRS.
+- You cannot see the parts of your file protected by confidentiality laws, like IRS information.

-- Information about you in the CSEA file is confidential.
-However, certain portions of your file become public record when a court is notified about your case.
+- Information about you in the FCCSEA file is confidential.
+However, certain parts of your file become public record when a court is notified about your case.

 Confidentiality of Child Support Records

 - Information about you in the Child Support Enforcement Agency (CSEA) file is confidential.